destefy/portfolio/README.md

 ECE342, March - April 2023

 For my Computer Hardware class, I used a STM32NUCLEO-F446ZE microcontroller to interface with a camera module to receive a continuous video stream.
 With this project I:
-- Used Direct-Memory-Access to pipeline the video streaming process
+- Used Direct-Memory-Access to pipeline the video streaming process.
 - Optimized the Frames-Per-Second (FPS) using data truncation and run-length encoding to achieve a 160% improvement in FPS.
 - Optimized FPS again by sending only the difference in frames to achieve an additional 200% improvement.